exploring self-realization, sacred personhood, and full humanity

 "I'm a man that believes in the law.
 After your family, it's about the only thing you got to believe in.
 But there are plenty of men who don't care about the law.
 Men who'll take part in all kinds of viciousness and don't care who gets hurt.
 In fact, the more they get hurt, the better.
 When you find yourself in a fight with such viciousness, hit first if you can.
 And when you do hit, hit to kill.
 You'll know.
 Don't worry.
 You'll know when it comes to that."

-It is autumn 2018, and our country is descending into mob-rule.
+Our country is descending into mob-rule.
 It’s all against the flow of progressive history.
 Rule-by-law was a concept first achieved by the ancient Greeks, a tremendous advancement for humankind, sweeping away rule by a dictator’s whim or the mob’s churlishness.
 With dispassionate rule-by-law, a Greater Good could be built, people could make long-range plans, civilization and knowledge could expand without threat of despotic confiscation, disputes could be settled in courts following strict rules of evidence and civil procedure.
 With this stabilizing boon to society, people could put down roots, expect certain outcomes, enjoy seeing their grandchildren grow up in a more predictable world, plant oak trees, live without fear of someone stealing their property or good name by making false accusations -- as rule-by-law granted a measure of peace and security to formerly-nomadic hunter-tribespeople.

 But today we are in process of upending 2500 years of humanistic thought; we're dismantling society's safety-net as we descend into barbarism.